Pseudo-range multilateration

-Pseudo-range multilateration, often simply multilateration (MLAT) when in context, is a technique for determining the position of an unknown point, such as a vehicle, based on measurement of the times of arrival (TOAs) of energy waves traveling between the unknown point and multiple stations at known locations.
-When the waves are transmitted by the vehicle, MLAT is used for surveillance; when the waves are transmitted by the stations, MLAT is used for navigation (hyperbolic navigation).
-In either case, the stations' clocks are assumed synchronized but the vehicle's clock is not.
+Pseudo-range multilateration, often simply multilateration (MLAT) when in context, is a technique for determining the position of an unknown point, such as a vehicle, based on measurement of biased times of flight (TOFs) of energy waves traveling between the vehicle and multiple stations at known locations.

+TOFs are biased by synchronization errors in the difference between times of arrival (TOA) and times of transmission (TOT): TOF=TOA-TOT.
+Pseudo-ranges (PRs) are TOFs multiplied by the wave propagation speed: PR=TOF⋅s.
+In general, the stations' clocks are assumed synchronized but the vehicle's clock is desynchronized.